National Intelligence and Security Agency (Somalia): History

+Organization

 Counterterrorism and paramilitary forces

 In April 2014, the United Arab Emirates donated several battle wagons and other equipment to NISA.
 By July 2014, the Gaashaan ("Shield") unit was being reported as part of the National Intelligence and Security Agency.
-It is a commando force trained by the United States.
+It is a commando forces trained by the United States.
 NISA associates indicate that Gaashaan consists of two units totaling 120 men.

 Alpha Group is Gaashan's first component, and includes around 40 soldiers and 3 officers who were chosen from amongst 190 special Somali National Army troops.
-According to Somali defense officials, this unit received training in the United States between late 2009 and early 2010.
-Derek Gannon said that the Alpha Group's training regimen includes counter-insurgency, counter-terror operation and executive-protecting, with an emphasis on quick reaction in an urban environment.
-The soldiers are also equipped with guns with night-vision scopes.
+According to Somali defense officials, this unit received training in the United States Army Special Forces (Green Berets) between late 2009 and early 2010.
+Derek Gannon said that the Alpha Group's training regimen includes anti-irregular forces, commando style raids, counterinsurgency, counterterrorism and hostage rescue crisis management, operating in difficult to access terrain, providing security in areas at risk of attack or terrorism, reconnaissance, and VIPs protections, with an emphasis on quick reaction in an urban environment.
+The soldiers are also equipped with guns with night vision scopes.

-Gaashaan's second counter-terrorism unit is the Bravo Group.
+Gaashaan's second counterterrorism and hostage rescue unit is the Bravo Group.
 It received training at the Aden Adde International Airport (Mogadishu Airport) in 2011.

-Abdullah Mohamed Ali "Sanbaloolshe" an elected MP of the national lower house of parliament, the House of the People, was on April 6, 2017 reappointed to the position of NISA Director General.
+Abdullah Mohamed Ali "Sanbaloolshe" an elected MP of the national lower house of parliament, the House of the People, was on April 6, 2017, reappointed to the position of NISA Director General.

-In May 2018 it was reported that the SNIS has grown to 700 personnel, with the Waran having 300 personnel and Gaashaan roughly 400.
+In May 2018 it was reported that the NISA has grown to 700 personnel, with the Waran having 300 personnel and Gaashaan roughly 400.